opencollective/opencollective-frontend/README.md

 ### Database

-Install Postgres 9.x.
-Start the database server, if necessary.
-If you face any issue with this step, see [troubleshooting postgres](docs/postgres.md)
+Install Postgres 9.x and Postgis.
+Start the database server.

+If necessary, check our [Postgres documentation](docs/postgres.md) for details and troubleshooting.

 ### Node and npm